 - On arrival all passengers are mandated to undergo quarantine for 14 days that includes 7 days paid institutional quarantine at their own cost, followed by seven days of isolation at home/ suitable accommodation with self-monitoring of health.

-- Travelers may also seek exemption from institutional quarantine by submitting a negative RT-PCR test report on arrival.
+- Travellers may also seek exemption from institutional quarantine by submitting a negative RT-PCR test report on arrival.
 This test should have been conducted within 96 hrs prior to undertaking the journey.

 - Thermal screening shall be done for all passengers arriving at the airport.

-- Travelers must download the Aarogyasetu App during their travel.
+- Travellers must download the Aarogyasetu App during their travel.

 - All passengers must submit the Self-Health Declaration Form and go through the screening process.